-The parent who disagrees with a school district's evaluation has the right to an independent educational evaluation of the student at public expense, subject to the following conditions:
+The parent who disagrees with a school district's evaluation has the right to an independent educational evaluation (IEE) of the student at public expense, subject to the following conditions:

-- 1. If the parent requests an independent educational evaluation of the student at public expense, the school district must, without unnecessary delay, either: - (a) Request a due process hearing to show its evaluation is appropriate; or - (b) Provide an independent educational evaluation at public expense, unless the school district demonstrates in a hearing that the independent educational evaluation obtained by the parent did not meet the school district's criteria. - 2.
-If the school district requests a hearing and the final decision is that the school district's evaluation is appropriate, the parent still has the right to an independent educational evaluation, but not at public expense. - 3.
-If a parent requests an independent educational evaluation of the student, the school district may ask why the parent objects to the school district's evaluation.
-However, the school district may not require an explanation and may not unreasonably delay either providing the independent educational evaluation at public expense or filing a due process complaint to defend the school district's evaluation.
+- If the parent requests an IEE of the student at public expense, the school district must, without unnecessary delay, either: (a) Request a due process hearing to show its evaluation is appropriate; or (b) Provide an IEE at public expense, unless the school district demonstrates in a hearing that the IEE obtained by the parent did not meet the school district's criteria. - 2.
+If the school district requests a hearing and the final decision is that the school district's evaluation is appropriate, the parent still has the right to an IEE, but not at public expense. - 3.
+If a parent requests an IEE of the student, the school district may ask why the parent objects to the school district's evaluation.
+However, the school district may not require an explanation and may not unreasonably delay either providing the IEE at public expense or filing a due process complaint to defend the school district's evaluation.

-The parent is entitled to only one independent educational evaluation at public expense each time the school district conducts an evaluation of the student with which the parent disagrees.
+The parent is entitled to only one IEE at public expense each time the school district conducts an evaluation of the student with which the parent disagrees.

-Parent-initiated evaluations
+Parent-initiated Evaluations

-If a parent obtains an independent educational evaluation at public expense or shares with the school district an evaluation obtained at private expense:
+If a parent obtains an IEE at public expense or shares with the school district an evaluation obtained at private expense:

-- The school district must consider the results of the evaluation, if it meets the school district's criteria for independent educational evaluations, in any decision made with respect to the provision of a free appropriate public education to the student; and - 2.
+- 1. The school district must consider the results of the evaluation, if it meets the school district's criteria for IEE, in any decision made with respect to the provision of a free appropriate public education to the student; and - 2.
 The parent or the school district may present the evaluation as evidence at a due process hearing regarding the student.